joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 sum + diff = a + a + b - b
 sum + diff = 2 * a
 ```
+In examples 1 and 2 include the following code under lines 140 and 154 respectively:
+var a = (sum+dif) /2
+var b = sum - a

 ***
 ## 7. Given two variable a and b, swap their values.
 That is the new value of a will become the old value of b and vice versa.